-As for many creatives, global events of 20/21 had made them rethink their practice, when the whole world stood still I decided to return back to Latvia after 16 year-long life in Manchester, England.
-I swapped an hectic metropolitan life for quite rural: governed by rhythms of nature.
-Back home I had an opportunity or/and an obligation to care for grandparents' land and forests.
-However I always had an earnest wish to explore a new culture.
+As for many creatives, global events of 20/21 had made them rethink their practice; when the whole world stood still, I decided to return to Latvia after 16 years of life in Manchester, England.
+I swapped a hectic metropolitan life for a quiet rural one, governed by nature's rhythms.
+Back home, I had both the opportunity and the obligation to care for the grandparents' land and forests.
+However, I always had an earnest wish to explore a new culture.
 And there it was: neighbouring Estonia, which is endlessly fascinating to me as it is so close but so different: in culture, folklore and language.
 Now I reside between Latvia and Estonia, pursuing research in understanding ecosystems and our role in managing them.
-I am currently a Landscape arhitecture Masters student at Estonian Univeristy of Life Sciences.
+In 2024, I completed a 2-year MSc in Landscape Architecture, earning an Outstanding Student Award from ECLAS, and am now a PhD student in the Environmental Protection and Landscape Management Chair at the Estonian University of Life Sciences.

 I hold MA degree in Art and Design, graduated from Manchester Metropolitan University 2014.
 Started creative education with an Illustrator and Animator BA degree 2010.
 Telling a visual story is an important aspect of my creativity.